wycats/cargo-website/source/index.md

 ```

 This will get you the latest Rust nightly for your platform along with
 the latest Cargo.
-You should run the script almost every day to get the latest updates.
+You should run this script almost every day to get the latest updates.

-For Windows, you can directly download the latest [Rust](http://static.rust-lang.org/dist/rust-nightly-install.exe)
+If you are on Windows, you can directly download the latest [Rust](http://static.rust-lang.org/dist/rust-nightly-install.exe)
 and [Cargo](http://static.rust-lang.org/cargo-dist/cargo-nightly-win.tar.gz) nightlies.

 Alternatively, you can build Cargo from source.